seymenbahtiyar/Server_Resource_Monitoring/README.md

 - System.Management NuGet package
 ## Usage

-The program requires the user to specify the target server by modifying the server variable.
+The code requires the user to specify the target server by modifying the server variable.
 The user can specify the server name or IP address as a string.

 To run the code, execute the code in a C# environment such as Visual Studio or JetBrains Rider.

-The program will output the following information for the specified server:
+The code will output the following information for the specified server:

 - Memory usage (used, free, total, and percentage usage)
 - C drive usage (used, free, total, and percentage usage)